satpat2590/cse017-final/README.md

 Implement the following classes.
 You can add any additional classes, fields, or methods you deem necessary to complete this assignment.

-For each method that you implement below, you must make at least 1 commit, so I want to see at least 3 commits.
+**For each method that you implement, you must make at least 1 commit.**

 ## BST.java